amirylm/lockfree/CONTRIBUTING.md

 # Contributing to lockfree

 Thank you for your interest in contributing to lockfree!
-We welcome contributions from the community to help improve and enhance the project.
+We welcome contributions from the community to help improve, enhance and expand the project.
 By contributing, you can make a positive impact and help us build better lock-free data structures for Go.

 To ensure a smooth and effective contribution process, please review the guidelines outlined below.